 At the FELASA Congress in Brussels in June 2016, there were 7 presentations which discussed the culture of care.
 Thomas Bertelsen proposed to establish a network of persons actively working with the culture of care.
 This culture is an essential tool to ensure continuous improvements in laboratory animal welfare.

-Interest from the participants has so far (November 2016) resulted in a network of 24 members from 14 different countries.
+Interest from the participants has so far resulted in a network of over 20 members from 14 different countries.
 The members have a variety of functions and skills:

 - In vivo technicians